Deploy Folding Table of contents

 How to Unlock the Benefits of Microbiota on Immunity

 For individuals who are looking to take advantage of the benefits of microbiota on immunity, there are a number of steps they can take.
 Firstly, it’s important to ensure that the body’s microbiome is balanced and healthy, and this can be achieved through a combination of dietary changes and probiotic supplementation.
-Additionally, individuals should be sure to get enough sleep, regularly, and practice mindful relaxation to reduce stress levels, as all of these activities can support a healthy immune system.
+Additionally, individuals should be sure to get enough sleep, exercise regularly, and practice mindful relaxation to reduce stress levels, as all of these activities can support a healthy immune system.

 What the Latest Research Reveals About Microbiota and Immunity